Regd.No.: 126198/071/072

 Day 16 : Trek to Kangbachen 4,000m – 05 hrs.

-The walk form here leads to gentle descend to Kangbachen for overnight stop and this valley, which is dominated by Mt.
-Sharphu 7,070 meters and just in the opposite side lies the huge North face of Mt.
+The walk from here leads to a gentle descent to Kangbachen for an overnight stop and this valley, which is dominated by Mt.
+Sharphu 7,070 meters and just on the opposite side lies the huge North face of Mt.
 Janu and Wedge peak.

 Food